HippoBaro/permutation_generator/README.md

 ## Performances

-The code is tuned for performance with the exclusive use of fixed-sized arrays.
-The algorithm are implemented in STL style, allowing the compiler to specialize all operations for every data type.
+The code is tuned for performance with the exclusive use of fixed-sized vectors.
+The algorithms are implemented in STL style, allowing the compiler to specialize all operations for every data type.

+## Bonus

+### STL style

+The implementation is heavily specialized and works for all container implementing `RandomAccessIterators`, i.e `std::array`, `std::string`, `std::vector`, etc. The permutations can be generated based on any data type implementing `operator<`.
+The example's `main()` function uses `std::vector<size_t>` as a demonstration, but could use `std::string` with no further changes.

+### Stateful and stateless API equivalent

+The API allows other algorithm to be added very easily in their own file, regardless of whether their are stateful (as Steinhaus–Johnson–Trotter) or stateless (as Lexicographic Order Generation).
+Independently, the API remains the same, and memory allocation is performed iff necessary.